KDE/digikam-doc/main_window/image_view.rst

     The sequence number may be needed if you have a camera with a very fast multi-shoot mode where it is possible to get two photographs with exactly the same data and time.

-You can also batch rename photographs.
-One method is to use the :ref:`Batch Queue Manager <batch_queue>` :kbd:`B`.
-Another one is to select multiple photographs and then press :kbd:`F2`.
-A dialog will open showing the list of selected photographs with their current name and the new name.
+You can also batch rename photographs using the :ref:`Batch Queue Manager <batch_queue>` :kbd:`B` and with the Import tool during camera download.
 These two are identical at first until you place the cursor in the input field, type in something and/or select a modifier from the buttons below.

 .. _deleting_photograph: